The Living and the Lost is my first completed novel.

 Hearts do not beat.
 Blood does not flow.
 The earth does not revolve around the sun.

 Even he.
 Even Alec.
 Weightless.
 Tipping-not-tipping, falling-not-falling, absolutely still, confounded by it all.

 The idea presents itself not as a sentence, evolving, but wholly formed.
 A certainty, as opposed to a realization.

-And the world is moving again.
+And the world begins to move again.
+Mercilessly.